cgeo/cgeo/README.md

 * [opencaching.us OKAPI signup](http://www.opencaching.us/okapi/signup.html)
 * [opencache.uk OKAPI signup](http://www.opencache.uk/okapi/signup.html)

-For semi automatic configuration
+For semi-automatic configuration
 1. copy `./templates/private.properties` to `./`
 2. edit `private.properties` with your keys
-3. on the graddle build the `main/res/values/keys.xml` is created and filled with the data from `private.properties`
+3. on the gradle build the `main/res/values/keys.xml` is created and filled with the data from `private.properties`

 If you want to do fill the `keys.xml` by hand copy `main/templates/keys.xml` to `main/res/values/`.
 Then edit `main/res/values/keys.xml`.
 For each key, replace the value starting with @ and ending with @ (inclusive) with the key.
 If a key is missing, remove the value and the leading and trailing @).